The Inspire Team

 Katie also serves as our Clinical Supervisor, performing a variety of managerial duties with focus on coordination of our therapists and strategic planning to ensure the highest standards of patient care and efficient operations.

-Katie currently lives in Chapin with her husband, Connor, their daughter, Wren, and their Goldendoodle, Emmylou.
+Katie currently lives in Chapin with her husband, Connor, their two children, Wren and Alden, and their Goldendoodle, Emmylou.
 In her free time, she enjoys going to church, being outdoors, traveling to new places, and going to concerts.
 She loves spending quality time with her family and friends and never turns down a cup of coffee!

 Speech-Language Pathologist